 Starting in 2021, the Compensation Committee determined that directors will receive \$40,000 for serving as a member of a committee and \$10,000 for serving as Chairman of a committee.
 The \$10,000 fee is also inclusive of any services rendered as a member of one or more committees.
-The board compensation will be paid 40% in cash and 60% in shares of restricted common stock or options to purchase shares of common stock, as elected by the board member.
-Each board member may further elect to receive up to 100% of compensation in restricted stock on a quarterly basis.
+The board compensation will be paid 40% in cash and 60% in shares of restricted common stock or options to purchase shares of our common stock, as elected by the board member.
+Each board member may further elect to receive up to 100% of compensation in restricted stock.

-The following table summarizes data concerning the compensation of our non-employee directors for the year ended December 31, 2022.
+The following table summarizes data concerning the compensation of our non-employee directors for the year ended December 31, 2023.

-Fees Earned or Paid in Cash (\$) Stock Awards (\$) (6) Option Awards (\$) Non-Equity Incentive Plan Compensation (\$) Non-Qualified Deferred Compensation Earnings (\$) All Other Compensation (\$) Total (\$)

-Kenneth Ehrman 0 50,000 0 0 0 0 50,000

-Edmond L.

-Harris (2) 18,333 27,500 0 0 0 0 45,833

-Ned

-Mavrommatis (3) 20,000 30,000 0 0 0 0 50,000

-James Craig

-Nixon (4) 0 50,000 0 0 0 0 50,000

-(1) Kenneth Ehrman was appointed to the board in January 2019.
+- (1) Kenneth Ehrman was appointed to the board in January 2019.
 Through November 19, 2020, he served as Chairman of the Compensation Committee and as of that date he was named Chairman of our Board of Directors.
-He serves as a member of the Audit Committee, the Compensation Committee and the Corporate Governance and Nominating Committee.
-Mr. Ehrman elected to receive all of his compensation in stock.

-(2) Edmond L. Harris was appointed to the board on November 19, 2020.
-Since his appointment, he served as Chairman of the Corporate Governance and Nominating Committee and a member of the Audit Committee.
-Mr. Harris resigned from the Board of Directors effective November 28, 2022.

-(3) Ned Mavrommatis was appointed to the board on August 13, 2019.
-Through November 19, 2020, he served as Co-Chairman of the Audit Committee and since then he has been the sole Chairman of the Audit Committee and a member of the Compensation and Corporate Governance and Nominating Committees.

-(4) James Craig Nixon was appointed to the board on July 15, 2021.
-Since his appointment, he has served as Chairman of the Compensation Committee and a member of the Audit and Corporate Governance and Nominating Committees.

-(6) Reflects the aggregate grant date fair value of stock awards computed in accordance with FASB ASC Topic 718.
+He serves as a member of the Compensation Committee and is Chairman of the Corporate Governance and Nominating Committee.
+He was also a member of the Audit Committee through April 1, 2024 - (2) Frank A. Lonegro was appointed to the board on July 19, 2023.
+Mr. Lonegro became a member of the Audit Committee on April 1, 2024.
+Mr. Lonegro elected to receive all of his compensation in stock. - (3) Ned Mavrommatis was appointed to the board on August 13, 2019.
+Through November 19, 2020, he served as Co-Chairman of the Audit Committee and since then he has been the sole Chairman of the Audit Committee and he is a member of the Compensation and Corporate Governance and Nominating Committees. - (4) James Craig Nixon was appointed to the board on July 15, 2021.
+Since his appointment, he has served as Chairman of the Compensation Committee and he is a member of the Audit and Corporate Governance and Nominating Committees.
+Mr. Nixon elected to receive all of his compensation in stock. - (5) Reflects the aggregate grant date fair value of stock awards computed in accordance with FASB ASC Topic 718.
 In determining the grant date fair value of stock awards, the Company used the closing price of the Company's common stock on the grant date.